Project Peach

 • cardioversion – a small electric shock to the heart to help it get back to a normal rhythm

-• catheter ablation – a treatment where thin tubes are placed through a vein or artery into your heart to correct the problem with the electrical system; this permanently cures the problem in most patients
+• catheter ablation – a treatment where thin tubes are placed through a vein or artery into the affected area in your heart and heat or freezing is used to correct the problem with the electrical system (this permanently cures the problem in most people)

 Last Reviewed